UpCloudLtd/upcloud-whmcs-module/docs/INSTALL.md

 ### Obtaining API Credentials

-1. Access the URL "https://hub.upcloud.com/dashboard" and log in using your credentials.
+1. Access the UpCloud Hub at  https://hub.upcloud.com and log in using your credentials.
-2. Navigate to the "People" section from the left sidebar or directly visit "https://hub.upcloud.com/people/accounts".
+2. Navigate to the "People" section from the left sidebar.
-3. Proceed to create a sub-account by selecting the "Create subaccount" button or visit "https://hub.upcloud.com/people/accounts/new".
+3. Proceed to create a sub-account by selecting the "Create subaccount" button.
 4. Enter a username, password, and complete other required details (Personal Information), then click "Create subaccount" at the bottom.
 5. After creating the user, click on "Edit", then navigate to the Permissions section and click on "Go to permissions".
 6. Enable all permissions except "Control Panel" and save the changes.